Investing 101: Investing Basics For Beginners

 Before we go over the specifics of what you should consider investing in, be it stocks, bonds, or your cousin Brian’s yakalo farm — let’s first go over the basics of how one invests.

-Investing is what happens when at the end of the month, after the bills are paid, you’ve got a few dollars left over to put towards your future.
+Investing is what happens when you get your pay cheque, after your necessary expenses are paid, and you’ve got a few pounds left over to put towards your future.
 No investing happens without putting money away.
-How are you supposed to find those elusive extra dollars to save?
+How are you supposed to find those elusive extra pounds to save?
 Here’s how.

 Avoid lifestyle creep